 But that astronomical stuff is not that important.

 There is a lot of agreement on Iapetos being derived from Japheth.
 But Bill Cooper's other identifications for Japheth are more controversial.
-And while I love his research, it does have flaws.
+And while I like his research, it does have flaws.

 I've already talked about how flawed I feel his argument for Sceaf (once rendered Seth) as Japheth is.
-I've contemplated using the Seth variant to identify him Set of Egyptian mythology, or one of the Seti's of the 19th Dynasty named after him.
+I've contemplated using the Seth variant to identify him with Set of Egyptian mythology, or one of the Seti's of the 19th Dynasty named after him.
 And I may engage in further speculation on that in the future.
+But if I looked for a Biblical origin for Sceaf itself, Asaph is the first name to come to mind, Asaph's Psalms are popular to link to the Messiah Ben-Joseph tradition.

 And his Iupater/Jupiter argument is silly, that etymology is clearly simply Father-Jove.
 If the Spear association of Iapetos is correct, then Quirinus may be the Latin form of him.
 As far as appendix 11 goes.
 Dardanus was a descendant of both Iapetos and Jupiter because his parents in Greek mythology were Zeus and Electra daughter of Atlas son of Iapetos.